-Job displacement affects many workers over the course of their working lives.
+Job displacement (involuntary job loss due to firm closure or downsizing) affects many workers over the course of their working lives.
 Displaced workers may face long periods of unemployment and, even when they find new jobs, tend to be paid less and have fewer benefits than in the jobs they held prior to displacement.
 Helping displaced workers get back into good jobs quickly should be a key goal of labour market policy.

 Our Online Employment database offers a large range up-to-date statistics on labour market outcomes.

-This review builds on other recent research conducted by OECD on topics such as youth unemployment, activation policy, skills and the labour market impact of the Great Recession
+Our work on displaced workers builds on other recent research conducted by OECD on topics such as youth unemployment, activation policy, skills and the labour market impact of the Great Recession